alell-dev/git-commands/README.md

-# git-ssh-manager
-Multi Git SSH commands
+# Collection of git utils tools